 How to escape reality in a Dutch rainy day?
 Host a book club!

-1. Promise at Dawn by Romain Gary (French: La Promesse de l’aube)
+Promise at Dawn by Romain Gary (French: A La Promesse de l’aube)

-An amazing French novel by Romain Gary considered being an autobiographical novel is about Romain Gary’s childhood and his nurturing and education his mother aimed to give him her entire life.
+This is an amazing French novel by Romain Gary.
+Considered as an autobiographical novel about Romain Gary’s childhood and the education his mother aimed to give him her entire life.
 It’s about a mother-son love and relationship based on his mother’s confidence in the bright future of her son.
-According to the narration, she was convinced that he will become a General or an Ambassador and he became an Ambassador in his real life.
+According to the narration, she was convinced that he will become a General or an Ambassador and in fact, he became an Ambassador.
 A real story that can shake all your perceptions and beliefs about parents-children relationships, nurturing and education.
 A must-read at least for me.

 The novel was adapted in the cinema as well: Promise at Dawn

-2. Beauty in morning and other stories by Mukhtar Auezov – Classics of Kazakh literature
+Beauty in the morning and other stories by the Kazakh autor Mukhtar Auezov

 The second book is a compilation of short stories about life and lifestyle in Kazakhstan.
-Apparently this book is one of the very few Kazakh books that have been translated into English.
+Apparently, this book is one of the very few Kazakh books that have been translated into English.
 It’s considered as a classic in Kazakhstan and it’s mandatory to read it at school.
-Some of ot the stories are sad, but for those who do not know much about this country of extrem weather conditionss, it’s a nice reading.
-On my night table!
+Some of the stories are sad, but for those who do not know much about this country of extreme weather conditions, it’s a nice reading.

 Who doesn’t know this successful businessman and entrepreneur?
-He also wrote few books on business and leadership.
+He also wrote a few books on business and leadership.
 I would never consider buying one of his books, but as this one was recommended by one of the attendees of the Book Club, I just grabbed it!
-I read it for one week during my commutting time to work and back home.
-Just amazing reading!
+I read it for one week during my commuting time to work.
 So inspiring and cool at the same time!
-Well, it cannot be considered as a classic or high level literature, but only reading it, was a great experience for me!
+Well, it cannot be considered as a classic or high-level literature, but only reading it, was a great experience for me!

-As a representative from Bulgaria, I talked about ”Time of Violence” an emblematique well-known Bulgarian novel that shows Bulgarian lifestyle in one of the most beautiful mountains in the world – Rhodopi mountains during the Ottoman empire.
+As a representative from Bulgaria, I talked about ”Time of Violence” an emblematic well-known Bulgarian novel that shows Bulgarian lifestyle in one of the most beautiful mountains in the world – Rhodopes mountains during the Ottoman empire.

 I am not sure if the book has been translated into English or not, but most likely not, however, this Russian book has been recommended for its short stories.
-It’s not a classic, neither a bestseller, it’s just a good book and can be read by people who learn Russian and want to practice their understanding.
-An easy-to-digest during a reainy afternoon!
+It’s not a classic, neither a bestseller, it’s just a good book and can be read by people who learn Russian and want to practice.
+An easy-to-digest during a rainy afternoon!

-Other books that have been recommended during the gathering:
+Other books that have been recommended during the book club